 Why jumbos are now better deals than conventional loans

-Actually, the story began late last year, when the Federal Housing Finance Agency (FHFA), the regulator for Fannie Mae and Freddie Mac — the two quasi government-sponsored enterprises (GSEs) that buy loans from banks so the banks will continue to have new money to lend — decided that the two GSEs had too much power.
+Actually, the story began few years ago, when the Federal Housing Finance Agency (FHFA), the regulator for Fannie Mae and Freddie Mac — the two quasi government-sponsored enterprises (GSEs) that buy loans from banks so the banks will continue to have new money to lend — decided that the two GSEs had too much power.
 So the FHFA began piling more fees onto conventional mortgages (under $417,000) that their approved banks and other lenders would sell to Fannie and Freddie.